If your TPG Home Wireless Broadband service is running slowly, these steps will help you identify the issue.

 Compatible modems on our high speed nbnⓇ plans

-All modems listed here can achieve the maximum speed of our NBN500, nbn Superfast and nbn Ultrafast plans, which are delivered over nbn FTTP and nbn HFC.
+The following modems have been tested by our team and can achieve the maximum speed of our NBN500, nbn Superfast and nbn Ultrafast plans, which are delivered over nbn FTTP and nbn HFC.

 If your modem isn't listed here, please contact the manufacturer for more info.